-Beginning on April 10, 2018, DreamHost began to migrate existing DreamObjects accounts to a new and improved cluster.
-This will help with long term stability of your data.
+Beginning June 21, 2018, DreamHost will begin migrating existing DreamObjects accounts to a new and improved cluster.
+This will help with the long term stability of your data.

 What will happen to my current data?

-Your data will continue to exist and function normally until October 2018, when the old cluster will be shut down.
+Your data will continue to exist and function normally until October 1, 2018, after which the old cluster will be shut down.

 Due to several technical incompatibilities, it's not possible to automatically migrate your data to the new cluster.
-The only option is to manually migrate your data.
 However, please note that you have until October to migrate your data to the new cluster.

 What will happen if I'm still using a Legacy CDN name?

 DreamObjects CDN names are no longer supported at DreamHost.
-If you are currently using a 'Legacy' CDN name that is still functional, this will not continue to function when you migrate your data to the new cluster.
+If you are currently using a 'Legacy' CDN name that is still functional, you must use the new cluster's hostname objects-us-east-1.dream.io after you migrate your data to the new cluster.

 You might be familiar with the earlier version of this tool from the article Migrating 3rd party S3 buckets to DreamObjects.